autumn-info-442a/team-e/HW3.md

 52. **TO DO** The system should only display the three most recent comments unless “load more comments” is pressed.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on a category 4.
 User clicks on a group 5.
 User clicks on blog posts 6.
-User should be able to view the three most recent comments on the blog pst 7.
+User should be able to view the three most recent comments on the blog post 7.
 If the user presses the load more comments button, the user should be able to see all the comments on the blog post.

 53. **REVISED** Users should be able to save the group so they can return to the page at a later date (through the my groups page) by clicking on the save button.
 Once saved, you can click it again to unsave.